MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 When you're working in your own subscription, it's a good idea at the end of a project to identify whether you still need the resources you created.

-Leaving resources running unnecessarily can result in additional costs.
+Leaving resources running unnecessarily can result in extra costs.
 You can delete resources individually or delete the entire set of resources in the [Azure portal](https://portal.azure.com?azure-portal=true).

 ## More information